open-ch/kaeter/kaeter/README.md

 If you're only interested in quickly setting up a `kaeter` module in the context of Panta without learning about the details, [directly jump to this how-to](../../doc/how-to/kaeter.md).

+## History

+`kaeter` is the original tool that lets you version and release arbitrary deliverables in a consistent way across a fat repo and/or an organisation.
+It was built to be (and is still intended to remain so) useable in a standalone fashion outside of the present repository or OSAG.

+With time, several features that where required in conjunction with `kaeter` but that did not belong directly with it where required: they pertained to quality checks and wider integration with Bazel and the overall CI/CD:

+ - quality checks: kaeter-police came in to enforce some rules around kaeter's usage.
+It's separate as it wasn't obvious if/how it would/should integrate with kaeter.
+   Technically it could be the same binary called with other options.
+ - CI, CD & Bazel integration: `kaeter-ci` emerged when we started to need some tooling to understand when a module needed, or didn't need, to be rebuilt.
+   Its general purpose is to understand what has changed between two commits: it comes in handy to understand when to release modules but is not strictly linked to `kaeter`.

+All in all, the _kaeter tooling_ family was (and still is) intended as something that helps you turn code into deliverables in a fat repo context.

 ## Instrumenting your project
 `kaeter` currently works with Makefiles, in which it expects to find following targets: